yannmazita/hangman/README.md

 ```
 </details>

+Currently both are accessible through your local network.
 The frontend is served to `localhost:5173` in dev and `localhost:80` in prod.
 The backend is served to `localhost:8000` in both environments, currently.